-Equity & Inclusion
+Health Equity and Inclusion

-Causes Equity & Inclusion
+Causes Health Equity and Inclusion

-Create a healthier, more equitable world
+Join us in creating a healthier, more equitable world.

 9

-years difference in life expectancy between high-income and low-income towns in New Hampshire
+years difference in life expectancy between high-income and low-income towns in New Hampshire.

 5%

-of U.S. doctors identify as Black, compared with 13% of the overall U.S. population
+of U.S. doctors identify as Black, compared with 13% of the overall U.S. population.

 10